natevecc/ionic-angular-cli/README.md

 ## Setup

 You need to have the ionic 2 beta and cordova installed globally: `npm install -g ionic@beta cordova`.
-Then clone or download this project and change the following files:
+Then clone or download this project, run `npm install`, then change the following files:
 - ionic.config.json
   - change the `name` property to the name of your project
 - config.xml